smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

   1. mix the prepared samples with background noise
   2. split the data samples into test set and train set
   3. upload into Edge Impulse project
 This can be done by using this [Google Colab](https://colab.research.google.com/github/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/ei_audio_dataset_curation.ipynb) file.

+There is another option to record your data directly in Edge Impulse with built in microphone, for more details [this](https://docs.arduino.cc/tutorials/nano-33-ble-sense/edge-impulse) can be your reference.

 In the colab file, the API key of project(mentioned above) is added so that the data can be populated into Edge Impulse.
 ![api_key](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/5.png)